Xerxes' pontoon bridges: Details

-To lead his numerous host; and swell'd with thoughts

-Presumptuous, deem'd, vain mortal! that his power

-Should rise above the gods, and Neptune's might.

-And was riot this the phrensy of the soul?

-But much I fear lest all my treasured wealth

-Fall to some daring hand an easy prey.Aeschylus was an Athenian playwright who had fought in the battle of Salamis, and witnessed there the destruction of the Persian fleet.
+Aeschylus was an Athenian playwright who had fought in the battle of Salamis, and witnessed there the destruction of the Persian fleet.

 Dardanelles

 The surface current to the Mediterranean flows at an average speed of 1 1/2 knots but varies according to wind directions which may also cause the water level to rise by some 60 cm.
 There is an undercurrent in the opposite direction.
 Bills and points may cause eddies and shoals.

 At present, the narrowest part of the Dardanelles between Çanakkale and Kilitbahir (40°8′38.32″N 26°23′23.45″E) is about 1.4 km (1,530 yards) wide and has a maximum depth of 91 m.
 It has the strongest current and in shipping it is considered the most difficult part of the Dardanelles. Çanakkale was built during the early Ottoman Empire on the alluvial gravel fan deposited by a river, in winter often a torrent, descending from the nearby mountains (and recently tamed by the Atikhisar dam).
 2500 years ago, this alluvial fan may not have protruded into the strait as it does today.

 Abydos, the town mentioned by Herodotus, was north of Çanakkale on the Asiatic shore near Nara Burnu (formerly Nagara) (40°11′47″N 26°24′52″E).
 There are shoals to the south and to the west of Nara Point, but the depth in the center of the strait is as much as 103 m.
 The current is running at more than 2 kn, but there are large eddies around Nara Point.